staxsum/CloudRip/README.md

 # CloudRip

 A tool that helps you find the real IP addresses hiding behind Cloudflare by checking subdomains.
-Great for penetration testing, security research, and learning how Cloudflare protection works.
+For penetration testing, security research, and learning how Cloudflare protection works.

 ## What it does